 The Pupil Personnel Director shall schedule a meeting promptly with the complainant to discuss the complaint but in no event shall the meeting be held later than fourteen (14) days from receipt of the formal complaint.
 Whenever possible, the District will make an effort to respect the privacy and confidentiality of all parties and witnesses to complaints brought under this policy.
 However, because an individual's need for confidentiality must be balanced with the District's obligation to investigate complaints, the District retains the right to disclose the identity of parties and witnesses to the extent necessary.
-Whenever a sexual harassment complaint is made, the school administration will investigate the complaint or refer the complaint for investigation even if the student does not request any action or withdraws the complainant, the Pupil Personnel Director/Title IX Coordinator shall render a written decision to the complaint as to the disposition of the complaint.
+Whenever a sexual harassment complaint is made, the school administration will investigate the complaint or refer the complaint for investigation even if the student does not request any action or withdraws the complaint.
+Upon completion of an investigation, but in no event later than fourteen (14) days after meeting with the complainant, the Pupil Personnel Director/Title IX Coordinator shall render a written decision to the complainant as to the disposition of the complaint.
 Time lines herein for investigation and resolution of sexual harassment complaints may be extended to ensure a thorough investigation of the complaint.